iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst.txt

     print('NASADEM Stats:', nasa_stats);
     print('SRTM Stats:', srtm_stats);

-This will print the stats to the console.
-When you run the script now, you should see this in the console:
+This will print the stats to the **Console**.
+When you run the script now, you should see this in the **Console**:

 .. image:: ../../../img/egm702/week3/console2.png
     :width: 400
     :align: center
     :alt: the console panel after running step 2 of the script.

-You can click the arrow next to each Object to expand it and see the results:
+You can click the arrow next to each **Object** to expand it and see the results:

 .. image:: ../../../img/egm702/week3/printed_stats.png
     :width: 400
     :align: center
     :alt: the stats printed to the console panel

-Expand the stats for each of the DEMs.
+Expand the stats for each of the DEMs by clicking on the arrows.
 What do you notice about them – are there differences?
 Why do you think this might be?
-Post your thoughts in the discussion forum on Blackboard.

-Finally, uncomment the last block of code in this section to export the SRTM image:
+Finally, uncomment the last block of code in this section (remove the ``/*`` from line 163 and the ``*/`` from line 171) to export the SRTM image:

 .. code-block:: javascript